magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-32133-magento-patch-page-builder-doesn-t-load-media-gallery.md

 labels: 2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,QPT 1.0.12,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,load,media gallery,page builder,support tools
 ---

 The MDVA-32133 solves the issue where the Media Gallery is not loaded.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.
 Please note that this issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions